udayckumar/udayckumar/README.md

 Tech lead, polygot, learner.
 Love to paint, practice martial-arts and play outdoor games!

-An experienced software engineer with a get-it-done attitude towards any task at hand; leading multiple teams and wearing a new hat quite often - with ever growing curiousity.
-Willing to learn and explore path untravelled.
+An experienced software engineer with a get-it-done attitude towards task at hand; leading multiple teams and wearing a new hat quite often - with ever growing curiousity.
+Willing to learn and explore paths untravelled.

 - 🔭 I’m actively building large scale distributed systems, often using Java & Python tech stack